carla-simulator/data-collector/docs/agent_module.md

 * A  PID controller generates the throttle, brake, and steering based on the waypoints.
 * The expert drives on the center of the lane.
-* Keeps a constant speed of 35 km/h when driving straight and reduces the speed when making turns to about 15 km/h.
+* The expert keeps a constant speed of 35 km/h when driving straight and reduces the speed when making turns to about 15 km/h.

 #### Obstacle Avoidance

 The agent has the following obstacle avoidance behaviours:

-* Reduce speed for pedestrians from 5 to 15 meters away
+* Reduce speed for pedestrians that are from 5 to 15 meters away
 * Completely stop for pedestrians closer than 5 meters away.
 * Follows lead vehicle, imitating the lead vehicle speed.
 * Stop for red traffic lights.

+To compute all the obstacle avoidance behaviors the position and orientation of the ego-car on the map are used.
+The position of all the other objects(vehicles pedestrians and traffic lights), are also used.
+A  semi-circle is computed on the direction of the ego-car orientation.
+   The semi-circle size is proportional to the distance where the other dynamic objects are.
+If this semi circle interesects with an object, the ego-car reacts to it.

 #### Noiser